How To Identify A LEGAL Network Marketing Business

 - The individuals who jump into these programs believing the promises of easy money for little effort.
 Returns generally only come when you “work the business”.

-- The actual business models used by many network marketing promoters lack substance and are unsustainable.
+- The actual business and sales models used by many network marketing promoters lack substance and are unsustainable.
 In many cases, the programs themselves are nothing more that “pyramid schemes” with only a select few at the very top likely to achieve any success.

 I am NOT currently involved with any network marketing program.
 In fact, my last involvement was the establishment of a new network marketing venture in 2009 – as a Director and operations manager.
 My tenure was short lived – I exited 7 short months afterwards.